Which Pillow Filling is the Best

 Most frequently available pillow fabrics have a strong and unpleasant odor when they are new.
 The intense odor could be caused by airtight packaging or chemical manufacture.
 Cotton pillows, on the other hand, are free of the aforementioned drawbacks because they are made entirely of natural materials.

-Advantages of cotton filling
+Advantages of Cotton Filling

 • Organic and eco-friendly options available